 that shaped the genre.
 Since 1975.

 The University of Kansas continues its role as the leader in science fiction education.
-I can do no greater service to teachers than to repeat the advice that I gave in Anatomy of Wonder 4: you should attend one of the Intensive English Institutes on the Teaching of Science Fiction offered at the University of Kansas each summer.
+I can do no greater service to teachers than to repeat the advice that I gave in Anatomy of Wonder 4: you should attend one of the Intensive Institutes on the Teaching of Science Fiction offered at the University of Kansas each summer.

-The Intensive Institute on Science Fiction Literature runs for 12 consecutive days.
-James Gunn offered this course for professionalization since 1975, and Chris McKitterick began leading it in 2010, recently making it available for credit as a courtesy to the English Department as ENGL 506 (undergraduate) or ENGL 790 (graduate) in addition to the professional offering.
+The Intensive Institute on Science Fiction Literature normally runs for 12 consecutive days.
+James Gunn offered this course for professionalization since 1975, and in 2010 Chris McKitterick began leading it, recently making it available for credit as a courtesy to the English Department as ENGL 506 (undergraduate) or ENGL 790 (graduate) in addition to the professional offering.

-Students are strongly encouraged to attend at least the Saturday and Sunday events of the Gunn Center Conference, which runs the weekend before classroom discussion begins, and even consider attending the Thursday evening and Friday events.
+Students are strongly encouraged to attend at least the Saturday and Sunday events of the Center Conference, which runs the weekend before classroom discussion begins, and even consider attending the Thursday evening and Friday events.
 Basic Conference membership is now included free to all summer-program registrants; note that you are an SF Institute student when you register.
 You are also invited to attend the Awards Ceremony and Banquet on Friday evening, but you must still register and pay for the meal if you wish to eat.
 The Conference usually brings the winners of the Campbell Award and Sturgeon Award to the campus as guests, as well as other special guests, and it's a great way to meet professionals in the field.